AUTUMN IN NIAGARA FALLS

 Nestled at the foot of the escarpment and located south of the falls on the Niagara Parkway, it is a series of man-made streams running through a forested area with family-friendly hiking trails.
 The parking is free, the area is accessible to people with disabilities, and you can watch ducks and geese land on the water.
 Great for photographers; and nature lovers alike, this parkland is breathtaking.

 This is a genuine must-see for anyone serious about enjoying the Niagara autumn views.

 QUEENSTON HEIGHTS IN AUTUMN

 Another great place for a fall hike is Queenston Heights, the site of an important battle in the War of 1812.
 Gen. Isaac Brock died there, and a massive monument commemorates his service.
 It is at the top of the Niagara Escarpment, near Highway 406, and just south of Niagara-on-the-Lake.
 It is also the southern end of the Bruce Trail.

 Not only are the fall colours beautiful, but so is the view down the Niagara River toward Niagara-on-the-Lake from Queenston Heights.

 Take the Niagara Parkway, which goes from Niagara-on-the-Lake to Niagara Falls to Fort Erie, if you just want to go for a nice drive in the fall.
 On one side, you can see the trees and neighbourhoods on the American side of the Niagara River.
 On the other side, you can see the fall colours in Canada.
 This is a really relaxing way to see the best autumn colours Niagara has to offer.

-Autumn is a beautiful season to plan your next getaway to Niagara Falls.
-Here are some more Fall things to do in Niagara brought to you by the Tourism Partnership of Niagara.
+Autumn is a beautiful time to plan your next getaway to Niagara Falls.
+Here are some more Fall things to do in Niagara, brought to you by the Tourism Partnership of Niagara.